 3. Manage agent input: Send the right input to the agent (in our case, it’s the user’s last message).

-4. Send events: Handle the agent’s response and emit AWP events.
+4. Send events: Handle the agent’s response and emit AG-UI events.

-You can apply this pattern to connect AWP to virtually any protocol or service:
+You can apply this pattern to connect AG-UI to virtually any protocol or service:

 • HTTP/REST APIs